Empowering the youth through entrepreneurship for development

-The introduction of the National Entrepreneurship and Innovation Programme is therefore one of the most timely and unique interventions to solving the unemployment menace that has bedevilled this country for long.
+The introduction of the National Entrepreneurship and Innovation Programme is therefore one of the most timely and unique interventions to solving the unemployment menace that has bedevilled this country for a long time.

 The National Entrepreneurship and Innovation Programme (NEIP) is therefore set within the context of Ghana’s long-term strategic vision of consolidating its middle-income status, building an industry-driven economy capable of providing decent jobs that are suitable and sustainable for development.